-To help make sure that qualitative information is considered in a consistent and appropriate manner the Authority has identified a range of qualitative indicators that will typically be considered in the assessment process; these are set out in annex 1.
+To help make sure that qualitative information is considered in a consistent and appropriate manner the Authority has identified a range of qualitative indicators that are typically considered in the assessment process; these are set out in annex 1.

-The list in annex 1 is not exhaustive as there may be market developments that influence judgement and, in due course, experience of using the IOM D-SIB framework may mean changes are required.
+The list in annex 1 is not exhaustive as there may be market developments that influence judgement.

-Due consideration will be given to these qualitative indicators, especially for the factors that are not currently captured by quantitative indicators (e.g. interconnectedness and complexity) in the Authority's assessment.
+Due consideration is given to these qualitative indicators, especially for the factors that are not currently captured by quantitative indicators (e.g. interconnectedness and complexity) in the Authority's assessment.
 However, in general terms, the more systemic a bank is based on quantitative factors of size and substitutability, the more likely it is to exhibit more of the qualitative indicators.